3rr0r404w4sn0tf0und-sys/ModuDrone-Labs/CAD/Fuselage/Fuselage.md

 This folder is actively evolving as the fuselage transitions from a visual prototype to a weight‑optimized flight‑ready structure.
 Expect frequent updates as internal hollowing, mounting revisions, and structural optimizations progress.

+V2 is missing as it was just pure sketches.

 ---